-The Climate Adaptation Initiative is an Earth Institute-wide, three-year effort (2016 - 2019) to enhance our impact on sustainability problem solving and to continue building Columbia’s community of scholars who can bridge disciplines, make their interactions more routine, and produce outcomes that are innovative and forward thinking.
+The Climate Adaptation Initiative was an Earth Institute-wide, three-year effort (2016 - 2019) to enhance our impact on sustainability problem solving and to continue building Columbia’s community of scholars who can bridge disciplines, make their interactions more routine, and produce outcomes that are innovative and forward thinking.

 The goal of this initiative was to create a process for encouraging cross-disciplinary work across the Institute.
-We aim for the Institute to be more proactive in coming together around common work and identifying opportunities for which we have unique capacity.
-We aim for a more strategic and systematic engagement for researchers and faculty to apply their expertise to theme-driven research in response to complex global challenges at an Institute-wide level.
+We aimed for the Institute to be more proactive in coming together around common work and identifying opportunities for which we have unique capacity.
+We aimed for a more strategic and systematic engagement for researchers and faculty to apply their expertise to theme-driven research in response to complex global challenges at an Institute-wide level.

 Climate adaptation was selected because it is one of the broadest sustainability issues and included a large fraction of the Earth Institute community.
 This theme encompasses basic research in Earth systems, Earth-human interactions, and the integrating of emerging scientific knowledge around climate science and adaptation.